sillyjason/auto_data_aggregation/README.md

 <br>

-Set up a single-node Couchbase cluster with **Data, Index, Query, Eventing** service deployed.
+Set up a Couchbase cluster with **Data, Index, Query, Eventing** service deployed.
 If you are not familiar with Couchbase cluster setup, follow [this](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html) documentation.
-I'm using **t2.2xlarge** with **8 vCPU** and **32GiB** of Memory.
+I'm using 2 machines of **t2.2xlarge** with **16 vCPU** and **32GiB** of Memory.

->🙌🏻 This single-node deployment is really just for testing purposes.
+>🙌🏻 This 2-node deployment is really just for testing purposes.
 For any production workload you'd want at least 3 nodes (for Data service) or 2 nodes (for other Couchbase services) for High Availability services.
 It's also a good idea to leverage Couchbase's [multi-dimensional scaling](https://docs.couchbase.com/operator/current/concept-mds.html) for isolcated workloads deployment when necessary.

 <br><br>